tchajed/sys-verif-fa25/docs/notes/induction.md

 From these two we conclude exactly what we wanted: $\forall n, P(n)$.

 This is exactly what we can do with the `induction` tactic.
-What Coq will do for us is infer the property of `n` we're proving based on the goal.
+What Rocq will do for us is infer the property of `n` we're proving based on the goal.

 ```rocq
 Lemma add_0_r n :